AAA Cycle: Phase 2 - Agree to the Plan

 • Break components into implementable stories/tasks

-• Identify dependencies between work items
+• Identify dependencies and sequence work

 • Include time for testing, reviews, rework